EXPLAINER: Argentina soccer chaos over Brazil quarantine row - WHIZ News

 THE ARRIVAL

-The Argentina squad arrived in Brazil on Friday morning from Caracas, where the team beat Venezuela 3-1 the night before.
-Now the focus is on whether — as Brazil’s health agency claims — the quartet did not tell immigration officers they had been in Britain in the previous 14 days.
+The Argentina squad arrived in Brazil last Friday morning from Caracas, where they’d beaten Venezuela 3-1 the previous night.
+Now the focus is on whether — as Brazil’s health agency alleges — the quartet did not tell immigration officers they had been in Britain within the previous two weeks.
 Britain is on Brazil’s red list due to the high number of COVID-19 cases.

+A Sao Paulo state health secretariat document obtained by The Associated Press says the organization received the first rumors about players giving false information to enter the country just before midnight, about 15 hours after they left the airport.

+The same document says Fernando Ariel Batista filled the forms for all the players.
+Batista, the coach of Argentina’s Under-20 team, on Monday denied filling in the forms or traveling to Brazil.

-Their presence in the squad was well known as was the fact they’d played in the Premier League the previous weekend.
-Anvisa first informed Argentine officials on Saturday that the players had apparently provided false information on their arrival in Brazil.
+The presence of the four England-based players in the squad was well known as was the fact they’d played in the Premier League the previous weekend.
+Anvisa first informed Brazilian and Argentine football officials Saturday morning that the players had apparently provided false information on their arrival in Brazil.

-Rather than deporting the players as Anvisa said was in their powers, quarantine was recommended.
+Rather than deporting the players, as Anvisa noted was within its powers, quarantine was recommended.
+Argentina was also advised to seek a last minute authorization from the Brazilian government, according to the Sao Paulo state document.

+A separate Brazilian health ministry document obtained by AP says the final request for a quarantine exemption for the players was denied at 3:09 p.m. on Sunday — 51 minutes before kick-off.
+The decision was sent to Alejandro Dominguez, the president of South American soccer body CONMEBOL.

+“Regarding the principle of precaution, measures of exceptional entry in the country must be adopted before boarding (flights to Brazil), which was ignored in this case,” the document, signed by Brazilian health ministry’s joint executive-secretary Alessandro de Vasconcelos, said.
+“We recommend that the four athletes remain in quarantine at the hotel, complying with current health rules in Brazil.”

 Despite media coverage questioning how the players were free to play, the game started with Lo Celso and Romero and Martinez in action.
 The game lasted only seven minutes before Anvisa officials walked on the pitch to remove the four players in question.